MagedMohamedTurk/Turbomachinery-Rotors-Balancing/README.md

 # Turbomachinery-Flexible-Rotors-Balancing
+Python Tools to Model and Solve the problem of High speed Rotor Balancing.
 ## Introduction
 The purpose of this project is to solve the problem of turbomachinery [rotor balancing](https://en.wikipedia.org/wiki/Rotating_unbalance) when more than critical speed is required and where there are a large number of bearings.